10/8: Feast of St. Francis, aka Bring Your Pet to Church Day

 I cannot express how special this place is.
-They are a beacon of joyful environmental sustainability, with gourmet meals sourced by their own organic garden (and they compost all of our scraps!) and they even have a few little farm animals.
-The cost is a great deal, at $142 per person, which includes cabin accommodations, fabulous meals, great activities, and a glorious, soul-healing forest setting.
+They are a beacon of joyful environmental sustainability, with gourmet meals sourced by their own organic garden (composting all of our scraps!) and they even have a few little farm animals.
+The weekend costs $142 per person, which includes cabin accommodations for 2 nights, fabulous meals, great activities, and a glorious, soul-healing forest setting.

 Can you tell that I am really, really, really excited about this